MokkaBoss1/Woman_in_a_dress/README.md

 However remembering the seed value and expecting the node will produce the same prompt will not work as the node has its own random generator.

+If the seed is set to 999 (Fixed) then the main portion of the prompt is set to 0 and the prompt will only include the pre_text and post_text.

 that is all.